jay-soni-official/jay-soni-official/README.md

 # ⚙️ Jay Soni – DevOps Enthusiast

-**"Engineering is the art of directing the great sources of power in nature for the use and convenience of man."**
-— Sir M. Visvesvaraya

-Welcome to **VisvesvarayaOps**, a **DevOps Engineering** repository driven by automation, scalability, and continuous integration.
-Inspired by **Sir M. Visvesvaraya**, this repo focuses on **cloud infrastructure, CI/CD pipelines, containerization, and monitoring solutions**.
+ a **DevOps Engineering** repository driven by automation, scalability, and continuous integration.  this repo focuses on **cloud infrastructure, CI/CD pipelines, containerization, and monitoring solutions**.

 My mission is to **contribute to open-source** and engage in **major projects that drive innovation** in software delivery and infrastructure automation.